 Valentine’s Day tends to divide opinions.
-Some people love heading out for a romantic candlelit dinner for two and jointly sucking at a string of spaghetti until they find themselves in a kiss.
-Some despise it and will hide themselves indoors or have a fun night out with friends instead, and some are completely indifferent.
+Some people love heading out for a romantic candlelit dinner for two and sucking on a single string of spaghetti until they meet in a kiss.
+Some despise it and will hide indoors or have a fun night out with friends instead, and some are completely indifferent.

-Either way, something we should all try not to be indifferent about on this date famed for love is actually showing love: and not just to our partner or to our cat (or, in my case, to a tub of ‘cherry Garcia’) but to each and every creature on this planet.
+Either way, something we should all try not to be indifferent about on this date famed for love is actually showing love: and not just to our partner or to our cat (or, in my case, to a tub of vegan ice-cream) but to each and every creature on this planet.

 How do we do that?